lpsinger/gwcelery/doc/design.rst

 Conceptual overview
 -------------------

+Several online gravitational-wave transient search pipelines (currently Gstlal, PyCBC, cWB, and oLIB) upload candidates in real time to GraceDb, the central database and web portal for low-latency LIGO/Virgo analyses.
+Whenever an event is uploaded or altered, GraceDb pushes machine-readable notifications through LVAlert, a pubsub system based on XMPP.

+The business logic for selecting and sending alerts to astronomers resides not in GraceDb itself but in GWCelery.
+The role of GWCelery in the LIGO/Virgo alert infrastructure is to drive the workflow of aggregating and annotating gravitational-wave candidates and sending GCN Notices to astronomers.

+GWCelery interacts with GraceDb by listening for LVAlert messages and making REST API requests through the GraceDb client.
+GWCelery interacts with GCN by listening for GCN Notices using the PyGCN VOEvent client and sending GCN notices using the Comet VOEvent broker.

+The major subsystems of GWCelery are:

+* the LVAlert listener
+* the GraceDb client
+* the GCN listener
+* the GCN broker
+* the Superevent Manager, which clusters and merges related candidates into "superevents"
+* the External Trigger Manager, which correlates gravitational-wave events with GRB, neutrino, and supernova events
+* the Orchestrator, which executes the per-event annotation workflow

-Below is a diagram illustrating the conceptual relationships of the major subsystems of GWCelery.
+Below is a diagram illustrating the conceptual relationships of these subsystems.
 Nodes in the graph are hyperlinks to the relevant API documentation.

 .. digraph:: superevents